rishim022/customer-analytics-platform/README.md

 An end-to-end Customer Experience Analytics Platform designed to ingest, transform, model, and analyze customer, product, revenue, and support data.

-The platform demonstrates a modern analytics engineering architecture using **Airbyte, AWS S3, Lambda, Glue, Athena, Snowflake, dbt, Airflow, Docker, Cube, and Metabase**, with a natural-language analytics API on top of the semantic layer.
+The platform demonstrates a modern analytics engineering architecture using **Airbyte, AWS S3, Lambda, Glue, Athena, Amazon Redshift Serverless, dbt, Airflow, Docker, Cube, and Metabase**, with a natural-language analytics API built on top of the semantic layer.

 ---